dvalnn/dvalnn/README.md

 -->
 - 🎓 I'm an Electrical Engeneering student at FEUP.
 - 🔭 I'm currently working on an Arduino project called ColAruco, more details on the project repository.
-- 🌱 I'm currently learning c / cpp / arduino
+- 🌱 I'm currently learning c / cpp / python
 - 💬 Ask me about whatever
 - 📫 How to reach me: email (should be visible on my profile)